Page Reviewed / Updated - Feb. 2019

 Persons over the income limit need not be discouraged as Vermont has a medically needy pathway to eligibility.
 This is often referred to as a Spend Down Program or Cost of Share program.
 In an overly simplified explanation, persons who have high medical bills in relation to their income are able to deduct their medical expenses, including Medicare premiums, from their monthly income.
 Once one has spent their income down to the medically needy income limit, he/she will be eligible for Medicaid for the remainder of the “spend down” period.

 There are many exceptions to the income and asset limits.
 Working with a professional Medicaid Planner can help individuals structure their income and assets using trusts to ensure their eligibility for the Attendant Services Program.
 More information.

 The Attendant Services Program provides self-directed, personal assistance with the activities and instrumental activities of daily living.
 All of the following activities are possible, though not everyone will be approved to receive assistance with each of them.

-One can learn more about the program and download an application from the Vermont Department of Disabilities, Aging & Independent Living webpage.
-Alternatively, an Attendant Services Program representative can be reached at the following number: (802) 828-0610.
+One can learn more about the program from the Vermont Department of Disabilities, Aging & Independent Living webpage.
+Alternatively, one can call the Adult Services Division at 802-241-0294 for more information.
 The program's regulations are available here, but be forewarned, these are not written for a consumer audience.
 One can also download an application.